jnvsor/screencap/README.md

         Number of threads to use

       --
-        Stop screencap recieving input and pass all following flags to avconv
+        Stop screencap receiving input and pass all following flags to avconv

 ### Other tips
 #### Editors
 Kdenlive development has ceased.
 If blender wasn't the best linux video editor before, it sure is now.
 In my opinion [blender](http://www.blender.org/) with [gimp](http://www.gimp.org/) and [audacity](http://audacity.sourceforge.net/) outperforms all other linux video editing software.

 #### Sound not synchronizing
-Pulseaudio has a wierd tendancy to mix up 48khz and 44.1khz, in such a way that avconv/ffmpeg flags can't even un-screw it up.
+Pulseaudio has a weird tendency to mix up 48khz and 44.1khz, in such a way that avconv/ffmpeg flags can't even un-screw it up.
 To fix this problem, you can edit `/etc/pulse/daemon.conf` and change or uncomment the  `default-sample-rate` and/or `alternate-sample-rate` lines to get the sound back in sync.

 #### Compiling avconv
 Compiling a custom avconv if your package manager doesn't have a good one is not the hardest thing in the world.
 That said I'm not going to offer a massive instruction manual here, but instead the basic steps I use to get the git repo, configure it, and build it on my system.